Docket No. 422

 7. In or about April 1985, Deputies, Inc. gave Sheriff Flynn an American Express card opened on the account of Deputies, Inc. (hereinafter the Deputies, Inc. credit card or credit card).
 According to Renny, it was his idea to give Sheriff Flynn the credit card.
 Sheriff Flynn understood that the credit card was to be used for “business-related purposes.”
 According to Sheriff Flynn and Renny, “business-related purposes” meant anything which could be said to promote Deputies, Inc.’s interests.
 That could include expenses directly related to Deputies, Inc., such as a meal incurred in meeting with legislators and/or their staff to discuss legislation of interest to Deputies, Inc., or any expense incurred in an activity intended to promote the interests of the Plymouth County Sheriff’s Department generally.
 Prior to using the card for the first time, Sheriff Flynn inquired of counsel for Deputies, Inc., George Fairbanks, whether the anticipated use of the card was legal.
 The answer was “yes.”

 8. Between September 1985 and April 1989, when he stopped using the card, Sheriff Flynn used the Deputies, Inc. card on 275 occasions for a total of $12,761.43 in charges.
 Sheriff Flynn has asserted that he never intentionally used the credit card except for a business purpose as defined above.
-Thirteen charges, totalling $1,069.14, were business expenses (based on satisfactory evidence that the expense was incurred on a business trip and a specific recollection provided by Sheriff Flynn and corroborated by a third party or documentary evidence).
+Thirteen charges, totaling $1,069.14, were business expenses (based on satisfactory evidence that the expense was incurred on a business trip and a specific recollection provided by Sheriff Flynn and corroborated by a third party or documentary evidence).
 In the Commission’s view, however, Sheriff Flynn’s business purpose characterization for certain meals was erroneous.
-Thus four charges, totalling $461.69, were personal charges.
+Thus four charges, totaling $461.69, were personal charges.

-As to 10 charges totalling $787.44, Sheriff Flynn states that he recalls the specifics of these charges, but invoking his rights against self-incrimination under Article 12 of the State Constitution, and asserting certain concerns about protecting the privacy of third parties, he has refused to identify any of the third parties who were present on those occasions.
+As to 10 charges totaling $787.44, Sheriff Flynn states that he recalls the specifics of these charges, but invoking his rights against self-incrimination under Article 12 of the State Constitution, and asserting certain concerns about protecting the privacy of third parties, he has refused to identify any of the third parties who were present on those occasions.
 (Two of these 10 charges were incurred on out-of-state trips which Sheriff Flynn acknowledges were essentially personal trips, although he has identified on each of these two occasions a business related activity which involved a charge on the card.)

 According to Sheriff Flynn, as to nine other charges, totaling $375.74, he has no recollection.
-Sheriff Flynn has also acknowledged that six of these nine charges, totalling $184.34, were incurred on out-of-state trips which were personal in nature.
+Sheriff Flynn has also acknowledged that six of these nine charges, totaling $184.34, were incurred on out-of-state trips which were personal in nature.

 As to the remaining 235 charges, totaling $10,067.42, Sheriff Flynn states he has many recollections of entertaining various people for business purposes which would have resulted in those charges, but he cannot connect specific entertainment occasions with specific charges.